anurment/databricks-pipeline/README.md

-# Build an Azure Databricks Lake House with Terraform and implement an ETL pipeline to Power BI.
+# Building an Azure Databricks Lake House via Terraform and implement an ETL pipeline to Power BI.

 ## Project Overview